igrishaev/farseer/README.md

   (- a b))
 ```

-Then we go to the closing bracket and perform `cider-eval-last-sexp`.
-Now we
+Then we go to the closing bracket of the `defn` form and perform
-perform a new RPC call and get a new result:
+`cider-eval-last-sexp`.
+Now we make a new RPC call and get a new result:

 ```clojure
 (handler {:id 1